- Genuine Citizens Bank Text Messages

 - Frequently Asked Questions

-As part of their customer fraud protection services, Citizens Bank will send you SMS messages.
-These are designed to flag unusual patterns of behavior on your account, for example, increased spending or transactions from outside of your normal location.
+Citizens Bank will send you SMS messages as part of their customer fraud protection services.
+These are designed to flag unusual patterns of behavior on your account, for example increased spending or transactions from outside of your normal location.
 The real-time messages will include some detail of the transaction like the vendor name and the amount.
 However, scammers are looking to trick unsuspecting customers by posing as the financial institution in order to steal your personal information.
 Here's what you should know about the Citizens Bank text scam.

 Genuine Citizens Bank Text Messages

 Though Citizens Bank does contact its customers, it's helpful to know what kind of communication they send so you know what's legitimate or suspicious.
 Citizens Bank may contact you via text message for some of the following reasons: